 It is appropriate and consistent with the purpose of the cost allocation method not to require specific cost information in it.
 The exclusion of certain numeric values of allocators (or other such cost-related information) from the cost allocation method does not impede effective negotiation.
-This is because the negotiation framework in the rules provides negotiating parties with that, and more, relevant information (see section 6.3.1) and is enforceable through the dispute process.
-Furthermore, the publication of the numeric value of allocators will not lead to more efficient prices because it is unlikely or at most minimally beneficial to inform the costs of service.
-The costs to DNSPs to prepare and publish revised cost allocation methods more frequently, and the AER of approving revised cost allocation methods, are therefore likely to outweigh such potential benefits.
+This is because the negotiation framework in the rules provides negotiating parties with access to relevant cost information and is enforceable through the dispute resolution process.
+For other regulated services, relevant information with respect to costs will be included in regulatory determinations.
+The costs to DNSPs to prepare and publish revised cost allocation methods more frequently, and to the AER of approving revised cost allocation methods, are therefore likely to outweigh such potential benefits.
+This is discussed in detail in section 6.3.1.